m0ru/bak/02a_state_of_the_art.md

 <!-- TODO diagram @ elm-->

-Elm^[<http://elm-lang.org/>] is a functional language whose designers set out to create something as accessible to newcomers as Python or Javascript.
+Elm^[<http://elm-lang.org/> (accessed 2018-06-18).] is a functional language whose designers set out to create something as accessible to newcomers as Python or Javascript.
 It can be used to build front-end web applications.
 The original Elm-architecture was based on functional reactive programming -- i.e. using streams/observables like CycleJS' MVI (see below) that it inspired as well -- but they have since been removed to make it more accessible to newcomers.
-The current architecture^[https://guide.elm-lang.org/architecture/>], in its basic form, requires one to define the following three functions and then, in the main function, pass these three to one of several startup functions (e.g. `Html.beginnerProgram`):
+The current architecture^[https://guide.elm-lang.org/architecture/> (accessed 2018-06-18).], in its basic form, requires one to define the following three functions and then, in the main function, pass these three to one of several startup functions (e.g. `Html.beginnerProgram`):

 * `model : Model`, that initializes the app-state.